Q: Do I need to keep my utilities on in between tenants?

 Typically between 14 – 28 days.
 That’s why it’s always recommended not to wait until the last minute to contact your Property Manager.
 This allows ample time for advertising and screening.
 A clean, painted, ready to move in property will rent much faster than one that needs lots of repairs.
 Of course if you have an unusual property location or living arrangement that may also factor in the timing.
 Owners should be able to make payments for 2 months without a renter.

 Once we have placed a tenant in your property, NO. We only work with vendors that are bonded and insured.
 This is important to protect you and the resident.
 In addition there should be a certain amount of anonymity between you and the tenant, but when the unit is vacant, absolutely.
 Talk with your Property Manager for more details.

 Q: When do I get paid?

-We send out all payment by the 10th of the month.
-We typically receive payments between the 1st and the 3rd.
-Most tenants pay by ACH and the deposit takes a few days to clear the bank.
-We then pay the bills on the property and then forward you your payment.
-If you have chosen the direct deposit option of course you will receive your payment much sooner than by check.
-To ensure a faster turnaround time of your monthly income talk with your Property Manager about our Automatic Deposit Option.
+You can expect your payment by the 15th of the month.
+We send out all payments and monthly Owners Statements on the 10th of the month.
+Most tenants pay by ACH and the deposit takes time to clear the bank.
+If you have chosen the direct deposit option of course you will receive your payment much sooner than by check, this process takes 2-3 business days

 Q: How often will you contact me?